 Associate Professor of Analytical Geochemistry

-Oliver is the head and one of the principle investigators of the laboratory.
+Oliver is one of the principal investigators of the laboratory.
 As a trained analytical geochemist and geochronologist, he is often involved in setting up new techniques.
 His research is focusing on crustal formation and mantle evolution.

 DR. MASSIMO RAVEGGI

 Principle Laboratory Technician

 Rachelle oversees the ICP-OES operations for water samples, the mineral separation in the department, including the use of heavy liquids, and is routinely analysing C-N isotopes in waters.